 Parker home prices are not only among the most expensive in Colorado, but Parker real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Parker is generally considered to be a blue-collar town.
-0.00% of the Parker workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Parker, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Parker’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Parker is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Parker who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Telecommuters are a relatively large percentage of the workforce: 8.00% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Parker is a great place for families with children to consider.
-First of all, many other families with children live here, making Parker a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Parker has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Parker is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Parker’s overall crime rate is lower than average for the country.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Parker.
 53.56% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.